 - 1 teaspoon salt

 - Place dry ingredients in a large bowl and mix well.
-Cut in butter with pastry blender.
+Cut in butter with a pastry blender.
 Be careful not to overwork, and make sure you have small pieces or clumps of butter still visible in your dough.
 Drizzle in your vinegar and ice water slowly, cutting into flour, a little bit at a time.
 Keep adding until your dough has formed and is easily pliable.
 Wrap in plastic and refrigerate while you prepare your filling.

 - Core and cut apples in halves and quarters, making sure they are approximately the same size.
 Don’t forget to squeeze lemon juice over the apples as you go (to prevent browning.)
 Add zest, salt, sugars, nutmeg, cinnamon, and rosemary, and stir to combine.

 - Place your butter in a saucepan and melt over medium heat.
 Add your crabapple mixture.
-Let cook until apples are soft and you have a thick syrupy sauce of caramelized butter and sugar in your pan.
+Let cook until the apples are soft and you have a thick syrupy sauce of caramelized butter and sugar in your pan.
 Put aside to cool.

 - Divide your chilled dough into four.
-Flour your working area and take one portion and roll out about 1/8-inch thick.
+Flour your working area take one portion and roll out about 1/8-inch thick.
 Using a large circular mason jar lid or the mouth of a wide glass cut out your circles.
 Transfer the dough on parchment to baking sheets and chill in the refrigerator for at least 30 minutes.

 - Remove and fill half your dough circles with apple filling – make sure you leave room around the perimeter for pinching.
 Cut out your stars from half of the circles and put the dough stars aside.
-Using a pastry brushed dipped in water (or your finger) wet the perimeters of your circles and then place the tops over the fruit.
-Seal in the fruit by pinching the edges together with a fork (or again your fingers!)
+Using a pastry brush dipped in water (or your finger) wet the perimeters of your circles and then place the tops over the fruit.
+Seal the fruit by pinching the edges together with a fork (or again your fingers!)
 Place dough stars on top of some of your pastry circles. (leave a few with no cut-outs).

 - Brush a beaten egg over the surface of the tops of your dough circles and scatter coarse sugar to coat.
-Bake on a parchment-lined baking sheet for 10 minutes in a preheated oven 400 F, until crusts begin to brown.
+Bake on a parchment-lined baking sheet for 10 minutes in a preheated oven at 400 F, until crusts begin to brown.
 Lower heat to 350 degrees and continue baking until crust is golden all over and juices bubble, about 30 minutes more.
-Cool completely on a wire rack or serve warm with ice-cream.
+Cool completely on a wire rack or serve warm with ice cream.